Your Primeur Primer: Gaillac Primeur and other nouveau wines

-The Gaillac AOC, near Toulouse, is one of approximately 55 French AOCs that are allowed to sell a portion of their wines in the same year that they were harvested (i.e. the grapes that are harvested in the fall of 2018 become wine that is sold before the end of 2018).
-These wines are called “primeur” wines, which highlight their status as the first wines from a particular harvest season (this not to be confused with selling wine “en primeur,” which is selling wine as futures, a common practice in Bordeaux).
+The Gaillac AOC, near Toulouse, is one of approximately 16 AOCs and 68 IPGs that are allowed to sell a portion of their wines in the same year that they were harvested (i.e. the grapes that are harvested in the fall of 2018 become wine that is sold before the end of 2018).
+These wines are called “primeur” or “nouveau” wines, which highlight their status as the first wines from a particular harvest season (this not to be confused with selling wine “en primeur,” which is selling wine as futures, a common practice in Bordeaux).
 These first/new wines were historically made to drink soon after harvest as part of the harvest celebrations.
 Beaujolais Nouveau started to become popular in the 1950s when the Union Interprofessionnelle des Vins du Beaujolais (UIVB) saw the potential benefits of turning the release of Beaujolais Nouveau into a grand event: the wine region gets an increase in marketing attention around a specific release date (originally November 15th, but then set as the third Thursday of November in 1985) and winemakers get a nice kick-start to the post-harvest cashflow while they wait for the regular wine to continue ageing.
 What began as a local celebration caught on in Paris and they began staging races to bring the wine to waiting restaurants and wine merchants who staged midnight parties.
-The Nouveau craze really erupted in the ’70s and ’80s, with Beaujolais Nouveau being shipped and fêted around the world (just after 12:01 AM on the third Thursday of November, naturally), and other French wine regions followed suit to add the primeur category to their AOC.
+The Nouveau craze really erupted in the ’70s and ’80s, with Beaujolais Nouveau being shipped and fêted around the world (just after 12:01 AM on the third Thursday of November, naturally), and other French wine regions – including the Loire and the Rhone valleys – followed suit to add the primeur category to their AOC.

 Making primeur wines

 Beaujolais is at the heart of the primeur wine tradition because the Gamay grape – the hallmark of Beaujolais – is particularly good for making this type of wine due to its low tannins, light body, and fruitiness – all of which are emphasized by the special process of carbonic maceration used to ferment the grapes before pressing.
 Carbonic maceration requires whole clusters of fruit to be put in the vat together, so grapes for primeur wines are always hand-picked.
-One of the most notable characteristics that can sometimes (but not always) be found in primeur wine is a unique banana aroma, which some say is the result of either certain yeasts used, the carbonic maceration process, or even the Gamay grape itself.
+Then, the vat is pumped full of carbon dioxide, which jump-starts fermentation within each individual grape (as opposed to normal fermentation which happens after the grapes have been crushed and the juice is released).
+One of the most notable characteristics that can sometimes (but not always) be found in primeur wine is a unique banana aroma, which some say is the result of certain yeasts used, the carbonic maceration process, or even the Gamay grape itself.

 When and where to drink primeur wines

-Le nouveau: Le Gaillac Primeur c’est ce soir à minuit (Ladepeche.fr)
+Le nouveau: Le Gaillac Primeur c’est ce soir à minuit (Ladepeche.fr, 2018)

-Le Gaillac Primeur est déjà en bouteilles (Ladepeche.fr)
+Le Gaillac Primeur est déjà en bouteilles (Ladepeche.fr, 2018)

 15 things you need to know about Beaujolais Nouveau (Thelocal.fr)